Effects of violence in mass media: Social learning theory

+Teen gamers

-Overtime, "teen gamers" can become unaware of their surroundings and lack social interaction in real life.
-According to the article by Hygen Beate in 2019 mention the video game violence can impact an individual's essential social skills such as their emotions, behavior towards others, listening and understanding ability, responding or communicating, knowing verbal and non-verbal cues, sharing their thoughts, and cooperating with others.
+Over time, "teen gamers" can become unaware of their surroundings and lack social interaction in real life.
+A 2019 article by Hygen Beate mentions that video game violence can impact an individual's essential social skills such as regulating emotions, maintaining good behavior towards others, listening and understanding, responding and communicating, knowing verbal and non-verbal cues, sharing their thoughts, and cooperating with others.
 According to the survey in medical journal JAMA Network Open written by Chang published May 31, 2019, kids who repeatedly played violent video games learned to think viciously that could eventually influence their behavior and cause them to become aggressive in nature.

 Given that some scholars estimate that children's viewing of violence in media is quite common, concerns about media often follow social learning theoretical approaches.